-By Abigail Fredenburg, BS and Caitlin Kennedy, BA
+By Abigail Fredenburg, BS and Caitlin Kennedy, PhD

 In general, California’s stricter standards (on organic foods and on air quality, for instance) have paved the way for protections across the country, but in the case of flame retardants, their standards have been harmful.

 We all depend on government regulators to keep us as safe as possible, by making our homes, cars, airplanes, foods, and medicines as safe as possible.
-Unfortunately, current standards for flame retardant furniture are not based on solid research.
-Fortunately, California has responded to criticisms of their standards by proposing new guidelines based on the latest research.
+Unfortunately, current standards for flame retardant furniture are not based on solid research.8 Fortunately, California has responded to criticisms of their standards by adopting new guidelines in November 2013 based on the latest research.
 The new guidelines require upholstery and fabric covers to be smolder proof, a new test that simulates fires from a lit cigarette.
-The changes are meant to more accurately reflect the situations that usually lead to fires in homes, and would make it possible for manufacturers to use lower amounts of less toxic chemicals.
-As a consequence, manufacturers would use different, and presumably safer, flame retardants for products sold in California and across the country.
-If the proposed changes are accepted, they would go into effect July, 2014.
+The changes are meant to more accurately reflect the situations that usually lead to fires in homes, and make it possible for manufacturers to use lower amounts of less toxic chemicals.
+As a consequence, manufacturers will use different, and presumably safer, flame retardants for products sold in California and across the country.
+The adopted changes will go into effect in January 2015.9

 Since many of us can’t buy all new furniture to help reduce exposure to these toxic chemicals, we need to try to keep our homes as dust free as possible.
 Remember, as these flame retardants are released or shed from upholstered furniture and other household products, they accumulate in house dust.
 Vacuum regularly, use a wet-mop, and wash your hands frequently.
 Have young children who spend a lot of time on the floor wash their hands regularly, too.